hula-ai/DAMA/README.md

 4. Go to downloaded `assets` folder inside the downloaded folder at step 1 and run `conda env create -f dama_env.yml`
 5. To activate this new environment, run `conda activate dama`

+### DATA Preparation

+Preparing the data to reproduce the results in this study.

+Coming soon...

 ### Pre-training DAMA

 For pre-training DAMA in Slurm cluster and local machine (with GPUs), we utilize [submitit](https://github.com/facebookincubator/submitit) which allows to switch seamlessly between executing on Slurm or locally.
 For pre-training, run the following: